-- The Party, Officers of the Party, or regional chartered organizations may not endorse or publicly support candidates from other political parties, nor shall the use of the name “Libertarian Party” be used in any such manner so as to imply endorsement by the Party.
+- The Party, Officers of the Party, or regional chartered organizations may not endorse or publicly support candidates from other political parties where a Libertarian Party candidate has been nominated or has been endorsed, nor shall the use of the name “Libertarian Party” be used in any such manner so as to imply endorsement by the Party.

 - Per applicable state laws, the use of “Prefers Libertarian Party” does not imply endorsement by the Party or regional organizations of the Party.

 - The Party or Officers of the Party may not endorse or publicly support, nor shall the use of the name “Libertarian Party” be used in any such manner so as to imply endorsement of any candidate who prefers any party other than the Libertarian Party

 - If two candidates of the Party are seeking endorsement for the same position, all candidates shall be afforded equal opportunity to address the Delegates before votes or NOTA may be nominated.

 - Delegates and regional organizations may endorse or notably NOT endorse any proposed legislation or initiatives to the people.
 Endorsed legislation or initiatives will be listed on the Party website.
 Legislation or Initiatives that have NOT been endorsed will be listed on the Party website with justification for non-endorsement.